Democrats 66

+In the 1967 general election, D66 won 7 out of 150 seats in the House of Representatives.
+No new party had ever gained that many seats before.
+The party was in government from 1973 to 1977, 1981 to 1982, 1994 to 2002, 2003 to 2006 and 2017 to 2024.
+It currently holds twenty six seats in the House of Representatives, making it the joint largest parliamentary party along with the PVV.
+It also holds six seats in the Senate and three seats in the European Parliament.

 History

-1966–1986: Early years
+Early years (1966–1986)

 Democrats 66 was founded on 14 October 1966 by a group of 44 people.
 Its founders were described as homines novi, although 25 of the 44 had previously been members of another political party.
-The initiators were Hans van Mierlo, a journalist for the Algemeen Handelsblad, and Hans Gruijters, a municipal councillor in Amsterdam.
+The initiators were Hans van Mierlo, a journalist for the Algemeen Handelsblad, and Hans Gruijters, a municipal councillor in Amsterdam for the People's Party for Freedom and Democracy (VVD).
 Van Mierlo became the party's political leader.
-The foundation of the party was preceded by the "Appeal 1966" on October 10, in which the founders appealed to the people of the Netherlands to re-take their democratic institutions.
+The foundation of the party was preceded by the "Appeal 1966" on 10 October, in which the founders appealed to the people of the Netherlands to re-take their democratic institutions.
 The party renounced the 19th-century political ideologies, which dominated the political system and sought to end pillarisation.
 It called for radical democratisation of the Dutch political system, and for pragmatic and scientific policy-making.

-The party participated in the 1967 general election, with Hans van Mierlo as its lijsttrekker (top candidate).
+The party participated in the 1967 general election, with Hans van Mierlo as its lead candidate.
 The party won an unprecedented seven seats in the House of Representatives.
 In the 1971 general election, the party won an additional four seats and it formed a shadow cabinet with the Labour Party (PvdA) and the Political Party of Radicals (PPR).
 In the 1972 general election, the three parties formed a political alliance called the "Progressive Agreement" (Progressief Akkoord; PAK) and presented the common electoral program "Turning Point '72" (Keerpunt '72).

-In the election, D66 lost nearly half its seats, leaving only six.
+In the election, D66 lost nearly half its seats, retaining only six.
 The alliance became the largest political force in the country, but it did not gain a majority.
 After long cabinet formation talks, the three PAK-parties formed an extra-parliamentary cabinet joined by progressive members of the Anti-Revolutionary Party (ARP) and the Catholic People's Party (KVP).
 The cabinet was led by Labour politician Joop den Uyl.
 Co-founder Hans Gruijters became Minister of Housing and Spatial Planning.
 After the formation talks, Van Mierlo left politics, feeling that his political position within the parliamentary party was untenable.
 Van Mierlo was replaced by Jan Terlouw, who became the new parliamentary leader.